"Jack fell as he'd have wished," the Mother said,

 Except that lonely woman with white hair.

-We are busy working to bring Siegfried Sassoon's "The Hero" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "The Hero" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Hero" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.